kvnptl/KevinPatelRnD/bash_scripts/EXPERIMENT_TRACKER_MT-DETR.md

 ### Current

 - TIMESTAMP: 28-Oct-2023 01:23
+    - [IMPORTANT] FIRST CONVERT LIDAR AND RADAR pointcloud to RGB images - [IN-PROGRESS]

+- TIMESTAMP: 28-Oct-2023 01:23
     - Test on provided weights - [IN-PROGRESS]
-        - camera only
-        - camera only with weather
+        - camera only with weather - DONE
-        - camera + lidar + radar
+            - Need to update results in experiment tracker sheet - DONE
-        - camera + lidar + radar with weather
+        - camera + lidar + radar with weather - [PENDING]
-        - camera + lidar + radar + time
-        - camera + lidar + radar + time + weather
+        - camera + lidar + radar + time + weather - [PENDING]

-    - Train camera only model on multi gpu (default settings) - [IN-PROGRESS]
+    - Train camera only model on multi gpu (default settings) - [PENDING]
+        - Either need to fix conda environment
+        - Need to fix other bugs

 ##################################################################################

 ### Pending

+- Divide images into Easy, moderate and Hard categories to match with HRFuser results
 - Project Lidar and Radar image on RGB image for visualization
     - For DENSE and nuScenes
 - Understand Lidar and Radar Image generation - PENDING